 - Teacher's ability to implement with fidelity

-- Evidence-based instructional strategies focused on reading/language arts and math to support all content areas
+- Reading and math instructional strategies component uses evidence-based instructional strategies focused on reading/language arts and math to support all content areas.